 Wisconsin collects healthcare claims data and other information from providers in order to disseminate consumer guides and legislative reports.
-The Wisconsin Health Information Organization also operates an APCD, one of the largest in the country, along with a consumer website for comparing cost and quality information.
+The Wisconsin Health Information Organization also operates an all-payer claims database (APCD), one of the largest in the country, along with a consumer website for comparing cost and quality information.
 Wisconsin received a $2.4 million dollar grant from CMS in 2014 in order to develop a state innovation plan to reduce Medicare and Medicaid costs.

 In the 2018 legislative session, Wisconsin passed a bill that would set up a state-based reinsurance program, the Wisconsin Health Care Stability Plan (WIHSP), to expand access to care and lower costs for consumers.
 The reinsurance program will pay insurers up to 80 percent of that part of claims totaling more than $50,000 but less than $250,000 using public money.
 The program’s stated aims are to reduce premium increases, keep more individuals insured, and entice insurers to offer insurance plans in the state.
 Wisconsin’s 1332 State Innovation Waiver to implement WIHSP was approved by HHS on July 29, 2018 for 2019 through 2023.
 Wisconsin joins Alaska, Hawaii, Maine, Minnesota, and Oregon as states that have received a 1332 waiver from the federal government.

 2020 Legislative Session: 1/14/2020 - 5/13/2020 (2019-2020 term). *Current session bill updates are ongoing.
 Check back weekly for updates.